ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 There can be multiple forms of appraisal (e.g., software integrity verification, device composition and configuration verification, device identity and provenance verification).
 Attestation Results are the output of appraisals.
 Attestation Results are signed and conveyed to Relying Parties.
 Attestation Results provide the basis by which the Relying Party may determine a level of confidence to place in the application data or operations that follow.

+The architecture defines attestation Roles: Attester, Verifier, Asserter and Relying Party.
+Roles exchange messages, but their structure is not defined in this document.
+The detailed definition of the messages is in an appropriate document, such as {{-EAT}} or other protocols to be defined.
+Roles can be combined in various ways into Principals, depending upon the needs of the use case.
-RATS architecture defines attestation Roles (i.e., Attester, Verifier, Asserter and Relying Party), the messages they exchange, their structure and the various legal ways in which Roles may be hosted, combined and divided (see Principals below).
-RATS messages are defined by an information model that defines Claims, environment and protocol semantics.
-Information Model representations are realized as data structure and conveyance protocol binding specifications.
+Information Model representations are realized as data structure and conveyance protocol specifications.

 ## Interoperability between RATS